Bill Burgess: Biography

-Cross Channel swim

 On 6 September 1911, on his 16th attempt, Burgess became the second person to swim across the English Channel, and the first one to use goggles.
 His motorcycle goggles leaked water, but they protected his eyes from water splashes during his breaststroke-only swim.

-King George V wrote:"I am commanded to convey to you the hearty congratulations of the King upon your determinaion and endurance in accomplishing the wonderful feat of swimming the Channel today."
+King George V wrote: "I am commanded to convey to you the hearty congratulations of the King upon your determination and endurance in accomplishing the wonderful feat of swimming the Channel today."
 Burgess replied: "Your majesty's gracious message has touched me deeply.
 Its receipt has given me more pleasure than the accomplishment of the feat itself.
-I am proud to be an Englishman and your subject.."
+I am proud to be an Englishman and your subject."

-Gertrude Ederle

 In the 1920s Burgess was hired by the Olympian gold medalist and world record holder Gertrude Ederle, who in 1926, under his guidance, became the first woman to cross the English Channel.
 Around the same time Burgess bought a summer home at Cap Gris Nez near Calais, as a summer base to train channel swimmers from 1922 to 1934, while his main residence was at Clichy, Paris.

-World War 2

 In 1941 Burgess was taken prisoner by the Nazis and held in a prison camp Frontstalag 142 in Besançon, France.
 He was released later the same year.

+Burgess died on 5 July 1950, in the Levallois-Perret suburb of Paris, France.